2024sabuhiabbasov/unit4_2023-project/README.md

 # Foodie: A Social Network for Food Lovers
 <img src="https://user-images.githubusercontent.com/111758436/229414078-7b5067ff-7633-4fb9-9ec2-4d1091d0e5e3.png" style="width:100%">
 <p align="center">
-  <i>Fig. 1</i>: Using the prompt 'Generate a picture of a cozy kitchen with ingredients and utensils for cooking a delicious meal in a rustic and warm colors,' this image was generated using AI on Deep Dream Generator.
+  <i>Fig. 1</i>: Using the prompt 'Generate a picture of a cozy kitchen with ingredients and utensils for cooking a delicious meal in a rustic and warm colors,' this image was generated using AI on Deep Dream Generator.[1]
 </p>

 # Criteria A: Planning